 All incoming freshmen and most transfer students are required to take the Math Placement Exam and a Foreign Language Placement Exam (FLPE).

 We recommend taking these exams at your earliest convenience.
-However, you must complete these exams prior to your NSO program.
+However, you must complete these exams at least 72 hours prior to your NSO program.
 While at NSO, you will meet with an advisor who will interpret your scores and determine your foreign language and math placement levels.
 Neglecting to take these exams online prior to NSO may disrupt your advising and enrollment session as well as your academic planning.

 Transfer students who have IU Bloomington credit for certain levels of classes may be exempt from one or both of the required exams.
 You will want to check your Transfer Credit Report prior to orientation to determine what IUB credits you have earned with your previous coursework.
 You can find more information about IU's Credit Transfer Service on the IU Office of Admissions website.